MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

     print $tx->res->body();

-This will display the HTML `<body>` contents.
+This will display the response body with its HTML contents.
 But, that's not really very interesting.
-Using a regex to find everything between `<body>` and `</body>` isn't so difficult.
 But, we can do much more interesting and powerful things very easily with a Mojo response.

 ##CSS Selectors